copycatchiller/shoulditakethecredit/faq/_posts/2017-01-20-frats-and-sororities.md

 members to be science or engineering majors.
 All of the sororities are very large except for Kappa Alpha Theta, which is very new.
-Although the houses have low sister to room ratios so that only upperclassmen can usually get housing, the sororities do not throw parties at the houses like frats do, so that's nice.
+Although the houses have low sister to room ratios so that only upperclassmen can usually get housing, the sororities do not throw parties at the houses like fraternities do, so that's nice.

 I know CPC rush involves 3 days and a night of rushing sororities.
 Instead of going frat to frat at will like in IFC, rush is highly structured, involving